Acne-prone skin? I know it’s tragic. I deal with it myself! But you can’t just hide from the world like some modern-day Quasimodo.

 So imagine my dismay when I found out that milk may aggravate skin problems!

 Increased dairy intake is linked to the occurrence of acne, including that splash (or deluge) of milk we use to mellow out our coffee.
-This may be due to dairy’s array of acne-triggering hormones like estrogen, progesterone, and androgens.
+This may be due to dairy’s array of acne-triggering hormones, and their ability to throw us into hormonal imbalance.

 There’s also evidence that milk can increase our insulin levels, which will do our complexions no favors...but more on that later!